coltonmilbrandt/coltonmilbrandt/README.md

 ![programming logos](tech.png)

 I recently used Solidity to design and code [Gwin](https://coltonmilbrandt.gitbook.io/gwin/), a unique market launching AMM.
 Prior to that, as founder of [Rent Buddy Inc](https://coltonmilbrandt.gitbook.io/rent-buddy/), I secured over $100k in funding and led a team of 14 to successfully launch a pioneering all-in-one rental property management app.
 In addition to my technical skills, I am a strong communicator and have extensive experience in project management including years of working effectively with remote teams.
-I am always eager to explore new opportunities, especially projects that fully realize the potential of blockchain technology.
+I am always eager to explore new opportunities.

 Contact me at coltonmilbrandt@gmail.com